Layhok14/FRONT_END_FINAL_PROJECT/README.md

+How to pull from file:
+git init
+git pull origin layhok

+Then you will get all the skeleton file from layhok
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.